mwanjajoel/rave-reactnative-sample/README.md

 - [React Native](https://facebook.github.io/react-native/docs/getting-started.html)

+This is a sample app created using react native cli.
+Simply run the following commands to install and run

+` npm install ` or  `yarn install `

+` react-native run-ios` or `react-native run-android`

 ## Installations

 > To use rave react native SDK in your application, you need to have `Node` and `npm` downloaded and installed on your machine.